diegokoes/hsn-react-node/hsn-react/README.md

 I've used mainly in this places:

 - Comment every function with a brief and concise description of what it does
+- Bootstrap styling of scrapped components of the original site